 Picturesque.
 Pristine.
 Perfect.

-There is no dearth of adjectives to describe this little group of islands which lie to the south of Koh Lanta.
-Covered in jungles and lined with pure white sandy beaches, this is the tropical island escape you have dreamed of.
-These undiscovered islands are the real deal, offering an escape with isolation and tranquility and they are primed to be the next big tourist attraction in Thailand.
-So, go before they get swamped!
+There are no dearth of adjectives to describe this little group of islands that lie to the south of Koh Lanta.
+Covered in jungles and lined with pure white sandy beaches, this is the tropical paradise you have dreamed of.
+These undiscovered islands are the real deal offering isolation and tranquility.
+Perfect for a tropical escape!

 The Trang islands include